Interview by Leoni Fischer

 In your practice, you are working with different media, such as film and sculpture, to address questions of the post-oil generation.
 For our audience that is not familiar with your work, could you tell us a bit about your background, interests and inspirations?

 I grew up in Kuwait, which is a country that is almost entirely dependent on income from oil revenues.
 And so the question of oil itself becomes an existential one: how do we survive without it?
 What does the future look like once the economy collapses completely?
 It’s a finite resource that’s doomed to fail, so through my work, I am always trying to tackle questions around this inevitable destiny.

-I have always been fascinated by the relationship of meteorites and the desert, ever since my father brought one back with him from the Empty Quarter when I was younger.
-I decided to develop a work around this subject, while also linking it to historic and pre-historic ideas in the Gulf region, all the while reflecting on concepts around outer space and a post-apocalyptic future.
+I have always been fascinated by the relationship between meteorites and the desert ever since my father brought one back with him from the Empty Quarter when I was younger.
+I decided to develop a workaround for this subject while also linking it to historic and pre-historic ideas in the Gulf region, all the while reflecting on concepts around outer space and a post-apocalyptic future.